hanhanhan-kim/vidtools/README.md

 </details>

-### `track-a-blob`
+#### `track-blobs`

 <details><summary> Click for details. </summary>
 <br>

-This command uses OpenCV's simple blob detection algorithm to detect and track the centroids of blobs in a video.
+This command uses OpenCV's [simple blob detector](https://docs.opencv.org/3.4/d0/d7a/classcv_1_1SimpleBlobDetector.html) and Alex Bewley's [SORT tracker](https://github.com/abewley/sort) to detect and track blobs in an undistorted video.
 The typical use case is for identifying the coordinate positions of a single insect in a backlit arena.
-This detection algorithm does poorly under complex lighting conditions, or if tracking multiple interacting blobs.
-This command's `.yaml` parameters derive from OpenCV's [blob detection](https://docs.opencv.org/4.5.0/d8/da7/structcv_1_1SimpleBlobDetector_1_1Params.html#addd6c9f61049769bcc301005daf21637) and tracking parameters [TODO], and are:
+This detection algorithm does poorly under complex lighting conditions, or if tracking multiple *interacting* blobs.
+The quality of the tracker depends highly on the quality of the detector.
+The tracked blob IDs may prove unnecessary, depending on your use case.

+The algorithm used for this command merits a brief explanation.
+First, it computes a background image, by taking the median of each pixel across ~30 frames.
+Then, the code draws 10 random frames from the video, and then background subtracts, and then inverts, each of the 10 sample images.
+The code then uses OpenCV's simple blob detector with the passed in user parameters, and a minimum threshold of 1 and a maximum threshold of 255, to identify blobs.
+The resulting detected blobs are not ideal, but are still fairly accurate.
+For this reason, the code then grabs these blobs' bounding boxes, and computes the Otsu threshold *from each of these bounding boxes*, and then calculates the mean of the Otsu thresholds; the histogram of pixel intensities within each bounding box will be very bimodal.
+Now that the algorithm has derived the ideal threshold value from the 10 sample images, it moves onto all the frames of the video.
+For each frame, it background subtracts, inverts, and then thresholds the image.
+It then median blurs the image to get rid of all salt and pepper noise.
+The blurred image is the final processed image, and is passed into the SORT tracker.

+This command's `.yaml` parameters mostly derive from OpenCV's [blob detector parameters](https://docs.opencv.org/4.5.0/d8/da7/structcv_1_1SimpleBlobDetector_1_1Params.html#addd6c9f61049769bcc301005daf21637) and Alex Bewley's [SORT tracker parameters](https://github.com/abewley/sort/blob/master/sort.py#L261-L267).
+This command's `.yaml` parameters are:

 - `root` (string): Path to the root video or directory.
-If the latter, the directory that houses the target `.mp4` videos, and is recursive.
+If the latter, the directory that houses the target `_undistorted.mp4` videos, and is recursive.
-- `min_threshold` (float): The threshold pixel value from which the threshold increments start.
-- `max_threshold` (float): The threshold pixel value at which the threshold increments end.
+- `framerate` (integer): Framerate of the target video(s), in Hz.
+- `do_show` (boolean): If true, will display the labelled video output stream.
+The blob tracking will run slower if this value is true.

+Detector parameters:
 - `min_area` (float or `None`): The minimum pixel area that a blob can have.
 Recall that `null` in a `.yaml` file denotes `None`.
 - `max_area` (float or `None`): The maximum pixel area that a blob can have.
 Recall that `null` in a `.yaml` file denotes `None`.
 - `min_circularity` (float or `None`): The minimum circularity that a blob can have.
 E.g. a regular hexagon is more circular than a regular pentagon.
 Must be between 0 and 1.
 Recall that `null` in a `.yaml` file denotes `None`.